feydor/sml/README.md

 ## TODO
 - error: identifier followed by a left bracket, even separated by newlines, glob together as a single array subscript expression.
 I.E. say b \n\n\n\n\n [1, 2] := say b[1, 2]
     - fix: some sort of line ending character, likely a newline.
+- error: array subscripting is always an r-value, handle cases where it is an l-value
 - wishlist: builtin functions such as getc(), putc(), fopen(), etc.
 - wishlist: brainfsck interpreter in SMOL.